WHO WE ARE AND WHAT WE DO

 We've uploaded a few of our best photos so have a look at some of the extraordinary things we've seen in the deep blue around Ibiza.
 If you take any great photos while you're here, send them to us and we can put them into the gallery.

-Sea Horse Diving Ibiza is a PADI dive centre which means we are part of the largest diving organisation in the world.
-PADI qualifications are recognised world wide so a PADI qualification is your ticket to dive anywhere from Alaska to Australia.
+At Sea Horse Diving, we are proud to be partners with the largest diving organisations in the world.
+PADI & SSI qualifications are recognised world wide so your dive ticket is your passport to dive anywhere from Alaska to Australia.

 WHAT'S GOING ON?